Theory of functional principal component analysis for discretely observed data: Introduction

 \section{Introduction}

-With the rapid evolution of modern data collection technologies, functional data emerge ubiquitously and have been extensively developed over the past decades.
-In general, functional data are typically regarded as stochastic processes with certain smoothness conditions or realizations of Hilbert space valued random elements.
-These perspectives convey two essential natures of functional data, smoothness and infinite dimensionality, which distinguish functional data from high-dimensional and Euclidean data.
-For a comprehensive treatment on functional data, we recommend monographs by \cite{ramsay2005functional}, \cite{ferraty2006nonparametric}, \cite{horvath2012inference}, \cite{hsing2015theoretical} and \cite{kokoszka2017introduction}.
+Modern data collection technologies have rapidly evolved, leading to the widespread emergence of functional data that have been extensively studied over the past few decades.
+Generally, functional data are considered stochastic processes that satisfy certain smoothness conditions or {realizations of random elements valued in Hilbert space.} These two perspectives highlight the essential natures of functional data, {namely, their smoothness and infinite dimensionality, which distinguish} them from high-dimensional and vector-valued data.
+For a comprehensive treatment of functional data, we recommend the monographs by \cite{ramsay2005functional}, \cite{ferraty2006nonparametric}, \cite{horvath2012inference}, {and} \cite{hsing2015theoretical}, among others.

-Although functional data provide information over a continuum, which is often time, or spatial location, real data are mostly collected in a discrete form with measurement errors.
-For instance, we usually use $n$ to denote the sample size and $N_i$ the number of observations for the $i$th subject.
-Thanks to the smoothness nature of functional data, having the number of observations per subject large is a blessing rather than a curse in contrast to the high-dimensional data \citep{hall2006propertieshans}.
-There is an extensive literature on the nonparametric methods in accessing the smoothness nature of functional data, including kernel method \citep{yao2005jasa, hall2006propertieshans} and various kinds of spline methods \citep{rice2001nonparametric, yao2006penalized, paul2009consistency,cai2011optimal}.
+Although functional data provide information over a continuum, which is often time or spatial location, in reality, data are collected or observed discretely with measurement errors.
+For instance, we usually use $n$ to denote the sample size, which is the number of subjects corresponding to random functions, and $N_i$ to denote the number of observations for the $i$th subject.
+Thanks to the smooth nature of functional data, {having a large number of observations per subject is more of a blessing than a curse,} in contrast to high-dimensional data \citep{hall2006propertieshans, zhang2016sparse}.
+There is extensive literature on nonparametric methods that address the smoothness of functional data, including kernel or local polynomial methods \citep{yao2005jasa, hall2006propertieshans, zhang2016sparse}, and various types of spline methods \citep{rice2001nonparametric, yao2006penalized, paul2009consistency, cai2011optimal}.